-All marketable securities are classified as available-for-sale.
+All marketable securities were classified as available-for-sale.
 Available-for-sale securities are carried at fair value, based on quoted market prices and observable inputs, with unrealized gains and losses, net of tax, reported as a separate component of stockholders' equity.
-The Company classify marketable securities that are available for use in current operations as current assets in the Consolidated Balance Sheets.
+The Company classifies marketable securities that are available for use in current operations as current assets in the Consolidated Balance Sheets.
 Realized gains and losses and declines in value judged to be other than temporary for available-for-sale securities are included in "Interest and other income, net."
 The cost of securities sold is based on the specific identification method.

-On July 1, 2016, Noden Pharma DAC entered into an asset purchase agreement ("Noden Purchase Agreement") where by it purchased from Novartis Pharma AG ("Novartis") the exclusive worldwide rights to manufacture, market, and sell the Noden Products and certain related assets and assumed certain related liabilities (the "Noden Transaction").
+On July 1, 2016, Noden Pharma DAC entered into an asset purchase agreement ("Noden Purchase Agreement") whereby it purchased from Novartis Pharma AG ("Novartis") the exclusive worldwide rights to manufacture, market, and sell the Noden Products and certain related assets and assumed certain related liabilities (the "Noden Transaction").
 Upon the consummation of the Noden Transaction, a noncontrolling interest holder acquired a 6% equity interest in Noden.
 The equity interest of the noncontrolling interest holder was subject to vesting and repurchase rights over a four-year period.
-In May 2017, such equity interest was repurchased for \$2.2 million in cash by the Company.
+In May 2017, the Company repurchased this equity interest for \$2.2 million in cash.
 The Company accounted for the repurchase in accordance with ASC 810 and recognized the difference between the fair value of the consideration paid and the amount by which the noncontrolling interest is adjusted for in equity attributable to the Company.
-The Company consolidates Noden under the voting interest model as of December 31, 2017 and 2016.
-For additional information about the consolidation of Noden see Note 21.
+The Company consolidates Noden under the voting interest model as of December 31, 2018 and 2017.
+For additional information about the consolidation of Noden, see Note 23, Business Combinations.